bolejko/SzekeresPy/README.md

 ## Running the code

-Open the file `sample.py` and follow the sample calculations
+Open the file `sample.py` and follow the sample calculations and examples presented in the file:

+- Example 1: checking and updating cosmological parameters
+- Example 2: using astropy to set the cosmological parameters
+- Example 3: checking the properties of the Szekeres model at a given point (density, expansion rate, shear, Weyl)
+- Example 4: plotting a 1d radial profile (for a specific direction) of: density, expansion rate, shear, Weyl
+- Example 5: comparing radial density profile for two different directions
+- Example 6: plotting a path of the light ray, t(R), featuring the apparent horizon (around R = 3000 Mpc)

 ## Development plans

 - ~~ver 0.1: evolution of a model~~
-- ver 0.2: light propagation
+- ~~ver 0.2: light propagation~~
 - ver 0.3: distance-redshift relation
+- ver 0.4: ray-tracing and sky maps
-- ver 0.4: volume average with a variable position of the observer and radius of the averaging domain
+- ver 0.5: volume average with a variable position of the observer and radius of the averaging domain
-- ver 0.5: ray-tracing and sky maps
-- ver 0.6: change of the type of licence anticipated

 ## Useful references